wandb/weave/pr_todo.md

 Future:

 - Project Selector should limit to only "good" projects
-- Project Homepage is a big opportunity for innovation
+- Project Homepage is a big opportunity for innovation (currently just redirects to calls)
-- Tab state not saved
+- Selected Tab state not saved
 - "Peak" style previews
 - Ability to open any of the Table Pages in a board
 - Structure and Record DAGS
-- Board and Table Support
+- Board and Table Support (also in detail pages)
 - Pinnable filters
-- Odd Behavior: Only the main data view adapts to nested URI
+- Odd Behavior: Only the main data view of objectversion adapts to nested URI
-- (Future) FEAT: ObjectVersion Board listing Page
-- (Future) GAP: ObjectVersion "Open in Board" opens in old link
 - FEAT: Show outputs when narrowed to a single op version
 - FEAT: TypeVersion Filter (Include Subtypes)
 - Ops Page: (Future)
 - Types Page: (Future)
 - Objects Page: (Future)
-- Board Page: (Future)
-- Boards Page: (Future)
-- Table Page: (Future)
-- Tables: (Future)